WebKitForWindows/WebKitRequirements/RELEASING.md

 The repository contains a number of scripts to create a distribution.
 These are used to build locally consistently.

 All the scripts take a `triplet` value which specifies the toolchain.
-By default the `x64-windows-webkit` toolchain is used.
-For building WinCairoRequirements two toolchain files were created because there are some libraries that need to be built statically even when a dynamic build is wanted.
+For building WebKitRequirements two toolchain files were created because there are some libraries that need to be built statically even when a dynamic build is wanted.
-Only the `x64-windows-webkit` toolchain is supported at this time.

 ## Install script